ryanmokeefe/scribble/readme.md

 $ cd scribble
 $ rails new . -d postgresql
 ```
+> When asked if you want to overwrite the readme, enter "n" (for no).

 The `.` creates a new Rails app inside the *CURRENT* folder.
 Otherwise, it creates a new folder.
 For instance, if you did `rails new scribble` it would create a `scribble` folder and put the Rails app inside there.